 - More heavily discounted: Has been around for much longer (launched in February 2009).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the match-up (12 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the match-up (12 : 5 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the E-M10 III or the E-620 handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the E-M10 III or the E-620 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.